joantolos/kata-rate-calculator/README.md

 ## Running the code

+You will need Gradle install on your machine.
+Then create the gradle wrapper, on the project folder:

+    gradle wrapper

 To run the build with test coverage:

     ./gradlew clean build jacocoTestReport

 You will find the coverage report on _kata-rate-calculator/build/jacoco/reports/coverage/html/index.html_

-You can run the RateCalculatorApp class on your IDE or by console:
+You can run the RateCalculator class on your IDE or by console:

+Creating the fatJar:

     ./gradlew fatJar

+Running the jar:

     java -jar build/libs/kata-rate-calculator-all-1.0.jar marketData.csv 1000

 ## How I've calculated the rate